 A 4-Star Rating Or Above In The Appropriate Store

 Part of the Skillz quality assurance process is to ensure that players enjoy playing well-functioning, fun and polished games.
-As a low rating often indicates an issue within a game, Skillz will not cash enable any game that has lower than 4 stars in the appropriate App Store.
+As a low rating often indicates an issue within a game, Skillz will not enable real prizes in any game that has lower than 4 stars in the appropriate App Store.

 If your game currently has lower than 4 stars, then check out our App Store Optimization eBook for key tips and tricks to improving your App Store rating.

-3rd-party ads are not allowed for any Skillz game that is cash enabled.
-If your game is rejected for this reason, then please remove all 3rd-party ads before resubmitting your game for cash enablement.
+3rd-party ads are not allowed for any Skillz game that has unlocked real prizes.
+If your game is rejected for this reason, then please remove all 3rd-party ads before resubmitting your game.

-Any game that includes 3rd-party ads after tournaments will not become cash enabled.
+Any game that includes 3rd-party ads after tournaments will not unlock real prize tournaments.
 3rd-party ads are disruptive to the player experience and can interfere with the overall gameplay and/or game behavior.

 No Explicit Branding Or Marks In A Game, App Store Listing, Or Other Marketing Materials Without Explicit Permission From Skillz

-While Skillz encourages game developers to market their game with competitive play and cash prizes, all marketing materials should not utilize Skillz marketing assets or mention Skillz without explicit approval from Skillz.
+While Skillz encourages game developers to market their game with competitive play and real prizes, all marketing materials should not utilize Skillz marketing assets or mention Skillz without explicit approval from Skillz.

 The reason for this requirement is that Skillz is a part of the game’s interface, but it is not supposed to be the star attraction.
 Skillz highly encourages game developers to create custom themes within the Developer Console, so that your game stands out from other Skillz-powered games.